cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 Important updates for data users, including corrections to data or updates on data processing delays, are posted as `OUTAGES.txt` in the SFTP server directory where the data is hosted.
+Our documentation on [data errors](problems.md) explains any issues that may affect your use or interpretation of this data.

 ## Table of contents
 {: .no_toc .text-delta}